Superrehtard/old_diaspora_wiki/Deployment.md

 - Using a separate domain like diaspora.example.org.
 This makes it easy do define a virtual server in the existing web server configuration.
 But it needs a DNS registration, which might be troublesome e. g., for a user with just a dynamic DNS address.
 OTOH. this is the only way which makes it possible to forward https traffic to another host without packing up SSL.
 - Using a sub-uri like host.example.org/diaspora.
-This does not require any DNS registrattion, and provides a simple mechanism to map what should be forwarded to diaspora for the web server.
+This does not require any DNS registration, and provides a simple mechanism to map what should be forwarded to diaspora for the web server.
 This is the way mythtv, one of the battle-hardened web applications for home use, works.

 ## Conclusions